OAuth 2.0 Explained: How "Sign in with Google" Really Works

 Key takeaways

-• Authorization Code + PKCE is the default flow for web and mobile — PKCE for every client, per RFC 9700 and OAuth 2.1.
+- Authorization Code + PKCE is the default flow for web and mobile.

-• Always validate the ID token: signature (JWKS), iss, aud, exp, and nonce.
+- Always validate the ID token: signature (JWKS),

-• Key users on sub, store tokens out of the browser's reach, and let a vetted library do the heavy lifting.
+sub(Google's stable user id), store tokens out of the browser's reach, and let a vetted OIDC library do the heavy lifting.

 Frequently Asked Questions